yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

     .. image:: ../Images/Endorse_Discussion.png
      :alt: Image of the Endorse button for discussion posts

-* Close a thread.
-  You can respond to a redundant post or response by pasting in a link to the thread that you prefer students to contribute to, and then prevent further thread interaction by closing the entire post or a specific response.
-Click the **Close** button that displays below the post or response to close it.
+* Close a post.
+You can respond to a redundant post by (optionally) pasting in a link to the post that you prefer students to contribute to, and prevent further interaction by closing the post.
+Click the **Close** button that displays below the post to close it.

 * Provide post/response/comment guidelines.
-  A set of :ref:`Guidance for Discussion Moderators` or a post in the General discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.
+  A set of :ref:`Guidance for Discussion Moderators` or a post in the **General** discussion can provide guidance about when to create a new thread, respond to an existing post, or comment on a response.

 .. _Moderating_discussions: